Things I Would Like to See Improved in Specialty Coffee

 #3 Poor Web and Social Media Skills

 I could probably write a small book on this topic, so I will keep it brief.
-Customers primarily want to know 3 things:
+Customers primarily want to know three things:

 I’ve been told what I listed above is too much work.
 That is nonsense.
 Payroll, taxes, permits, and dealing with vendors are work.
-Sharing an Instagram photo a few times a week with menu information and the store hours to Twitter and Facebook takes seconds.
-Brewpubs are doing a much better job in showcasing their offerings and communicating with their customers online.
+Sharing an Instagram photo a few times a week with menu information and the store hours on Twitter and Facebook takes seconds.
+Brewpubs are doing a much better job of showcasing their offerings and communicating with their customers online.

 #4 Mugs Without Handles

 Specialty coffee shops are now paying attention to every aspect of the coffee experience.
-Recently, there has been a lot of focus on improving the glassware for the beverages.
+Recently, there has been a lot of focus on improving the beverage glassware.
 One of the hip trends is to serve coffee in mugs without handles.
-That works fine for milk-based espresso drinks such as lattes because they aren’t too hot.
+That works fine for milk-based espresso drinks like lattes because they aren’t too hot.
 However, serving piping hot brewed coffee into a mug without a handle is a dumb idea.

-The end result is customers will ask for to-go paper cups with a sleeve, which is an increased cost to the cafe and the environment.
-Not every mug without handles will have a heat issue.
-Be sure to test before purchasing a case.
+The end result is that customers will ask for to-go paper cups with sleeves, which increases the cost to the cafe and the environment.
+Not every mug without handles will have a heat issue, so be sure to test before purchasing a case.

 When Ritual Coffee in San Francisco updated their flagship cafe, they, fortunately, kept the handles on their mugs.